 This trio also offers great value.
 Thanks to high production numbers, all are readily available even though production ended decades ago.
 You can still find a decent project car for $1,500 or less.

 And once you acquire your project, all three cars are easy to fix, rebuild and restore yourself.
 Simple mechanical and electrical systems mean even novice mechanics can understand the diagrams.
-Technical advice from Moss Motors experts is also a convenient resource.
+For complicated repairs like windshield repair or transmission overhaul, you may need to seek assistance from an auto mechanic.

 In addition to repair and restoration, it’s also easy to upgrade and personalize the three cars on our list.
 Rev up your roadster with some bolt-on speed parts.
 For a sharper look, install specialty wheels; for safety, try a roll bar.